lightoftwelve/TeamFlowPro/README.md

 # TeamFlow Pro

 ## Overview
 TeamFlow Pro is a powerful command-line interface tool designed to streamline the management of organizational structures.
+Although it is primarily a command-line tool, it includes routes for convenience if someone wants to convert it into a frontend project.
 With intuitive commands, it empowers users to effortlessly handle departments, roles, and employees within an organization.
 The app provides an efficient way to view all departments, roles, and employees through formatted tables, making it easy to access essential information.
 Users can seamlessly add new departments, roles, and employees, ensuring that the organizational structure remains up-to-date.
 Moreover, the app allows for the dynamic updating of employee roles, maintaining accurate records across the board.
-Experience a hassle-free approach to organizational management with the TeamFlow Pro.
+Additionally, it provides options to view employees by manager, update managers, remove an employee, delete a role or department, and view department budgets.
+It also enables multiple consecutive actions, such as adding multiple employees before returning to the main menu.
+Experience a hassle-free approach to organizational management with TeamFlow Pro.

 ## Table of Contents
 - [Features](#features)